Learn How To Make An Accident At Work Claim

 • You were injured as a result.

-To learn more about making an accident at work claim or to find out if you are eligible to pursue compensation, contact our team of advisors today.
+To learn more about making a claim or to find out if you are eligible to pursue compensation, contact our team of advisors today.
 They can offer more information on the personal injury claims process and can offer a free evaluation of your case.

 Can I Make A Workplace Accident Claim If I’m Self-Employed?

-In some cases, you may be able to make a workplace accident claim if you are self-employed.
+In some cases, you may be able to make a claim if you are self-employed.
 For example, if you are a self-employed contractor who was working on a construction site, the building site manager may have owed you a duty of care.
-If they breached this duty of care and caused you harm, it may be possible for you to seek compensation for an accident at work.
+If they breached this duty of care and caused you harm, it may be possible for you to seek compensation.

 An example could include you sustaining a head injury after not being provided with necessary personal protective equipment, such as a hard hat.